domain.com/wp-content/cache/cache-enabler

 Disable Direct IP Access to Apache Website

 I want to share how I solved an issue with Cache Enabler caching duplicate copies of my WordPress website content.
-I should note that my website is hosted on a shared host that is running Apache.
-If you are using Cache Enabler, you will see your pages and posts cached under, for example:
+I should note that my website is hosted on a VPS host that is running Apache.
+If you are using Cache Enabler, you will see your pages and posts cached under domain.com/wp-content/cache/cache-enabler/.

 All the cached pages and posts are under the website domain-name directory.
 My problem was, I was also seeing two additional directories that looked like: